FormidableLabs/react-native-ama/docs/guidelines/accessibility-label.md

 > button, Contact us, double-tap to activate

-Because the component has no `accessibilityLabel`, only the `accessibilityRole` is announced; they read the inner text if any, and in this case: **Contact us**.
+Because the component has no `accessibilityLabel`, only the `accessibilityRole` is announced; they read the inner text, if any, and in this case: **Contact us**.
 Finally, the last part tells the user that the component can be interacted with by performing a double-tap.

 <br />